ugurkryl41/ASP.NET_CORE_MVC_SLN/README.md

 # ASP.NET CORE MVC

-## Proje Açıklaması
+## Project Description

-### Bu proje, ASP.NET Core MVC ile geliştirilmiş bir web uygulamasıdır ve çeşitli modern yazılım teknolojileri ve mimarileri kullanılarak oluşturulmuştur.
-Aşağıda, projede kullanılan ana bileşenler ve yapılar detaylı olarak açıklanmaktadır.
+### This project is a web application developed with ASP.NET Core MVC and built using various modern software technologies and architectures.
+Below, the main components and structures used in the project are explained in detail.

-## Kullanılan Teknolojiler
+## Technologies Used

-  * ASP.NET Core MVC: Bu proje, Model-View-Controller (MVC) desenini kullanarak ASP.NET Core üzerinde inşa edilmiştir.
+* ASP.NET Core MVC: This project is built on ASP.NET Core using the Model-View-Controller (MVC) pattern.
-  * Entity Framework Core: Veritabanı işlemleri için Entity Framework Core kullanılmıştır.
+* Entity Framework Core: Entity Framework Core is used for database operations.
-  * AutoMapper: Nesne yönlendirmesi ve veri dönüştürmeleri için AutoMapper kullanılmıştır.
+* AutoMapper: AutoMapper is used for object mapping and data transformations.
-  * Bootstrap: Kullanıcı arayüzünü oluşturmak için Bootstrap kütüphanesi kullanılmıştır.
+* Bootstrap: The Bootstrap library is used to build the user interface.

-## Mimariler ve Yapılar
+## Architectures and Structures
-* Katmanlı Mimari: Proje, katmanlı mimari prensiplerine göre yapılandırılmıştır.
+* Layered Architecture: The project is structured according to the principles of layered architecture.
-    * Presentation Layer: Kullanıcı arayüzünü ve MVC kontrolörlerini içerir.
+* Presentation Layer: Contains the user interface and MVC controllers.
-    * Business Logic Layer: İş kurallarını ve uygulama mantığını içerir.
+* Business Logic Layer: Contains the business rules and application logic.
-    * Data Access Layer: Veritabanı erişim katmanını içerir ve Entity Framework Core kullanılarak gerçekleştirilmiştir.
+* Data Access Layer: Contains the data access layer, implemented using Entity Framework Core.

-## Özellikler ve Yapılar
+## Features and Structures
-* Dependency Injection: Projede bağımlılık enjeksiyonu (DI) kullanılmıştır.
+* Dependency Injection: Dependency injection (DI) is used in the project.
-* Tag Helpers: ASP.NET Core MVC Tag Helpers kullanılarak HTML elemanları ve Razor bileşenleri genişletilmiştir.
+* Tag Helpers: ASP.NET Core MVC Tag Helpers are used to extend HTML elements and Razor components.
-* Middleware: Özel middleware bileşenleri ile HTTP istekleri ve yanıtları işlenmiştir.
+* Middleware: Custom middleware components are used to process HTTP requests and responses.
-* Otomatik Mapping: AutoMapper kullanılarak veri modelleri arasında dönüşümler yapılmıştır.
+* Automatic Mapping: AutoMapper is used to perform transformations between data models.

-## Veritabanı Migrations
+## Database Migrations
-* Code-First Migrations: Entity Framework Core kullanılarak Code-First yaklaşımı ile veritabanı şeması oluşturulmuş ve yönetilmiştir.
+* Code-First Migrations: Entity Framework Core is used to manage the database schema with a Code-First approach.

-## Kullanıcı Yönetimi
+## User Management
-* Session Management: Kullanıcı oturum yönetimi ve kimlik doğrulama işlemleri gerçekleştirilmiştir.
+* Session Management: User session management and authentication processes are implemented.
-* Role-Based Authorization: Kullanıcı rolleri ve yetkilendirme işlemleri yönetilmiştir.
+* Role-Based Authorization: User roles and authorization processes are managed.

-## Kullanıcı Arayüzü
+## User Interface
-* Responsive Design: Bootstrap kullanılarak duyarlı ve kullanıcı dostu bir arayüz tasarımı gerçekleştirilmiştir.
+* Responsive Design: A responsive and user-friendly interface design has been implemented using Bootstrap.

-## Design Patterns (Tasarım Kalıpları)
+## Design Patterns
-* Repository Pattern: Veri erişim katmanında Repository deseni kullanılarak veri erişim işlemleri soyutlanmıştır.
-Bu, veritabanı işlemlerinin merkezi bir yerden yönetilmesini sağlar.
+* Repository Pattern: The Repository pattern is used in the data access layer to abstract data access operations.
+This centralizes database operations.
-* Unit of Work: Birimler arası işlemlerin tutarlı ve bir bütün olarak yönetilmesini sağlar.
-Bu desen, özellikle veri tabanı işlemlerinde kullanılmıştır.
+* Unit of Work: Ensures that operations across multiple units are managed consistently as a whole.
+This pattern is especially used in database operations.
-* Dependency Injection (DI): Bağımlılıkların yönetimi için DI deseni kullanılmıştır.
-Bu, uygulama bileşenlerinin daha kolay test edilmesini ve yönetilmesini sağlar.
+* Dependency Injection (DI): The Dependency Injection pattern is used to manage dependencies, making components more testable and manageable.
-* Factory Pattern: Nesne oluşturma sürecini soyutlamak için fabrika desenleri kullanılmıştır.
-Bu, nesne oluşturma işlemlerinin daha esnek ve modüler olmasını sağlar.
+* Factory Pattern: Factory patterns are used to abstract the object creation process.
+This makes object creation more flexible and modular.

-# Yazılım Metodolojileri ve Tasarım Prensipleri
+# Software Methodologies and Design Principles
-## SOLID Prensipleri
+## SOLID Principles
-* Single Responsibility Principle (SRP): Her sınıfın sadece bir sorumluluğu olmalıdır. Örneğin, ServiceExtension.cs dosyası sadece servislerin DI konteynerine eklenmesi işlemini yönetir.
+* Single Responsibility Principle (SRP): Each class should have only one responsibility.
+For example, the ServiceExtension.cs file is responsible solely for adding services to the DI container.
-* Open/Closed Principle (OCP): Sınıflar genişlemeye açık, ancak değişime kapalı olmalıdır.
-Projede, yeni özellikler eklerken mevcut kodu değiştirmeden genişletmek için arayüzler ve soyut sınıflar kullanılmıştır.
+* Open/Closed Principle (OCP): Classes should be open for extension but closed for modification.
+In the project, interfaces and abstract classes are used to extend functionality without changing existing code.
-* Liskov Substitution Principle (LSP): Türeyen sınıflar, türedikleri sınıfın yerine kullanılabilmelidir.
-Bu prensip, özellikle veri modelleri ve AutoMapper ile yapılan dönüşümlerde göz önünde bulundurulmuştur.
+* Liskov Substitution Principle (LSP): Derived classes should be able to replace their base classes.
+This principle is particularly considered when working with data models and transformations with AutoMapper.
-* Interface Segregation Principle (ISP): Kullanıcıları gereksiz metodlarla zorlamadan, spesifik arayüzler oluşturulmalıdır.
-Projede, her bir işlevsellik için spesifik arayüzler tanımlanmıştır.
+* Interface Segregation Principle (ISP): Specific interfaces are defined for each functionality, ensuring that users are not forced to implement unnecessary methods.
-* Dependency Inversion Principle (DIP): Yüksek seviyeli modüller düşük seviyeli modüllere bağımlı olmamalıdır.
-Abstraksiyonlar kullanılarak bağımlılıklar yönetilmiştir.
+* Dependency Inversion Principle (DIP): High-level modules should not depend on low-level modules.
+Dependencies are managed through abstractions.

 ## Clean Code
-* Anlaşılabilirlik: Kodun okunabilir ve anlaşılabilir olması sağlanmıştır.
-Anlamlı değişken isimleri ve açıkça tanımlanmış metodlar kullanılmıştır.
+* Readability: The code is written to be easily readable and understandable.
+Meaningful variable names and clearly defined methods are used.
-* Yeniden Kullanılabilirlik: Kod, tekrar kullanılabilir bileşenler halinde yazılmıştır.
-Bu, kodun sürdürülebilirliğini ve genişletilebilirliğini artırır.
+* Reusability: The code is written in reusable components, which enhances the maintainability and scalability of the project.
-* Test Edilebilirlik: Bağımlılık enjeksiyonu ve soyutlamalar kullanılarak kodun birim testleri kolaylaştırılmıştır.
+* Testability: Dependency injection and abstractions are used to make unit testing easier.

 ## DRY (Don't Repeat Yourself)
-* Aynı kod veya mantık tekrarından kaçınılmıştır. Örneğin, veri dönüşümleri AutoMapper ile merkezi bir şekilde yönetilmiştir.
-Bu, kodun daha az hata ile daha hızlı geliştirilmesini sağlar.
+* Repetition of code or logic is avoided.
+For instance, data transformations are centrally managed using AutoMapper, making development faster and with fewer errors.

 ## KISS (Keep It Simple, Stupid)
-* Kodun olabildiğince basit ve anlaşılır tutulması sağlanmıştır.
-Karmaşık yapılar yerine, basit ve etkili çözümler tercih edilmiştir.
-Bu, bakım maliyetlerini azaltır ve yeni geliştiricilerin projeyi hızlıca anlamasına yardımcı olur.
+* The code is kept as simple and understandable as possible.
+Simple and effective solutions are preferred over complex structures.
+This reduces maintenance costs and helps new developers quickly understand the project.

 ## YAGNI (You Aren't Gonna Need It)
-* Gereksiz özellikler eklemekten kaçınılmıştır.
-Yalnızca projenin mevcut gereksinimlerini karşılamak için gerekli olan bileşenler eklenmiştir.
-Bu, geliştirme sürecini hızlandırır ve kod tabanını temiz tutar.
+* Unnecessary features are avoided.
+Only components necessary to meet the current project requirements are included, speeding up development and keeping the codebase clean.